About Brannam Medical Centre

 A Brief History of Brannam Pottery

-Thomas B. Brannam (b.1815) followed family tradition by entering the pottery trade, learning his skills through an apprenticeship at Cleavehouse Potteries in Bideford before settling in Barnstaple in 1837.
+Thomas B. Brannam (born 1815) followed family tradition by entering the pottery trade, learning his skills through an apprenticeship at Cleavehouse Potteries in Bideford before settling in Barnstaple in 1837.
 By 1853 he had acquired the site near Litchdon Street.
-When Thomas retired in 1881 he was succeeded by his ambitious son, Charles H. Brannam (b.1855) who quickly gained a name for quality.
+When Thomas retired in 1881 he was succeeded by his ambitious son, Charles H. Brannam (born 1855) who quickly gained a name for quality.
 He recruited highly skilled designers but continued to throw the pottery himself.
 The North Devon Journal reported that Charles began to produce "a class of ware which is quite unique, both as regards exquisite colour and lustre and artistic finish".

 In 1885, after receiving an order from Queen Victoria, Charles registered the business as "Royal Barum Ware" which went on to receive worldwide fame.
 When his father, Thomas died in 1897, his obituary in the North Devon Journal praised their success: "The industry has become a very important one and is still developing rapidly.
 The growth of the business to which the late Mr Brannam succeeded is a marvellous example of what can be accomplished by originality and well-directed enterprise".